Peruzal/xamarin-android-guide/docs/navigation.md

 <img src="https://i.imgur.com/hPOFJUf.gif" width="350" />

-{{< note title="Navigation Drawer Design" >}}
+!!! note "Navigation Drawer Design"
     Before you decide to use a navigation drawer in your app, you should understand the use cases and design principles defined in the [Navigation Drawer](https://developer.android.com/design/patterns/navigation-drawer.html) design guide.
-{{< /note >}}

 ### Usage